femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

   // The beginning hash values for the partition
-  // boundaries for a single shard. repeated PatitionBundaries partition_boundaries = 4;
+  // boundaries for a single shard. repeated PartitionBoundaries partition_boundaries = 4;

   // The size of the database.
   uint32 database_size = 5;